 Jinying Li is Assistant Professor of Modern Culture and Media at Brown University.
 She focuses her teaching and research on media theory, animation, and digital culture in East Asia.
 Her essays on Asian cinema, animation, and digital media have been published in Film International, Mechademia, the International Journal of Communication, Journal of Chinese Cinemas, Asiascape, Asian Cinema, and Camera Obscura.
 She co-edited two special issues on Chinese animation for the Journal of Chinese Cinemas, and a special issue on regional platforms for Asiascape: Digital Asia.
-She recently completed her first book, Geek Pleasures: Anime, Otaku, and Cybernetic Affect (to be published with Indiana University Press), and began her second book project, Walled Media and Mediating Walls.
+She recently completed her first book, Geek Pleasures: Anime, Knowledge Culture, and Cybernetic Affect (University of Minnesota Press, forthcoming) and began her second book project, Walled Media and Mediating Walls.
 Jinying is also a filmmaker and has worked on animations, feature films, and documentaries.
 Two documentary TV series that she produced were broadcasted nationwide in China through Shanghai Media Group (SMG).
 She is one of the co-writers of animated feature film Big Fish and Begonia (Dayu Haitang, 2016).
 She also produced an experimental VR documentary 47km (2017) in collaboration with Chinese director Zhang Mengqi at Beijing Film Academy.